maghin0/portfolio-one/content/blog/che/index.md

 ### Stack

 JAM stack
-Building this project I had to set in mind the potential goal which was to have an online shop that was going to sell cloths Che’s dream of owning a clothing line so I had a few things in mind:
+Building this project I had to keep in mind the potential goal which was to have an online shop that was going to sell cloths Che’s dream of owning a clothing line so I had a few things in mind:
 • SEO (Search Engine Optimization)
 • Lead conversion
 • Bounce rates